Go back

 William E. and Sadako Newton Military Family Resource Center

-Green Zone training program: recognizes departments, staff and faculty who have been trained to be a resource and ally for military-affiliated students.
-Participants are identified by a Green Zone emblem located outside their office door or on their syllabus.
+The center offers the Texts for Vets program which loans available textbooks to students free of charge through the Woodward Library, and the Green Zone training program which trains faculty and staff to be a resource and ally for military-affiliated students.
+Those completing training are identified by a Green Zone emblem located outside their office door or on their syllabi.

 Return to Top of Page